alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/02-Apache-env/readme.md

-In this example, we deploy an apache and expose it via a NodePort services.
+In this example, we deploy an apache and expose it via a NodePort service.
 The apache container has an environment variable, `CONTENT`, linked to a node property `content`.
-It is displayed in the index.html file by using postStart exec command in the container.
+It is displayed in the *index.html* file by using a *postStart exec command* in the container.

 ## What is tested